atweiden/pacstrapit/README.md

   which makes the keybinding `Super+x` completely useless
   - `Super+x` is supposed to make Conky display 'movement' keybindings on the desktop, found in `~/.conkyrc1`
-- A vim plugin keeps creating `~/Templates` on login, and I don't yet see how to prevent this from happening short of removing vim plugins one-by-one

 #### How It Works